lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 --- abstract

 RFC 5280 defines the ExtendedKeyUsage extension and several extended key purpose identifiers (KeyPurposeIds) for use with that extension in X.509 certificates.
-This document defines KeyPurposeIds for general-purpose and trust anchor configuration files, for software and firmware update packages, and for safety-critical communication to be included in the Extended Key Usage (EKU) extension of X.509 v3 public key certificates used by industrial automation and the Europe's Rail Joint Undertaking (ERJU) System Pillar.
+This document defines KeyPurposeIds for general-purpose and trust anchor configuration files, for software and firmware update packages, and for safety-critical communication to be included in the Extended Key Usage (EKU) extension of X.509 v3 public key certificates.

 --- middle

 # Introduction {#Intro}

-Automation hardware and software products will strategically be more safe and secure by fulfilling mandatory, generic system requirements related to cyber security driven by federal offices like the [European Union Cyber Resilience Act](#EU-CRA) governed by the European Commission and the High Representative of the Union for Foreign Affairs and Security Policy.
-Automation products connected to the internet would bear the so called [CE marking](#CE-marking) to indicate they comply.
-Such regulation was announced in the [2020 EU Cybersecurity Strategy](#EU-STRATEGY), and complements other legislation in this area, specifically the NIS2 Framework, [Directive on measures for a high common level of cybersecurity across the Union](#NIS2).
-2020 EU Cybersecurity Strategy suggests to implement and extend international standards such as the [Security for industrial automation and control systems - Part 4-2: Technical security requirements for IACS components](#IEC.62443-4-2) (IACS refers to industrial automation and control system) and the [Industrial communication networks - Network and system security - Part 3-3: System security requirements and security levels](#IEC.62443-3-3).
-Automation hardware and software products of diverse vendors that are connected on automation networks and the internet build common automation solutions.
-Harmonized attributes would allow transparency of security properties and interoperability for vendors in context of secure software and firmware updates, general-purpose configuration, trust anchor configuration, and secure safety communication.

-A concrete example for Automation is a Rail Automation system.
-The [Europe's Rail Joint Undertaking System Pillar](#ERJU) will deliver a unified operational concept and a functional, safe, and secure system architecture with system requirements for Rail Automation.
-The deliverables include due consideration of cyber security aspects based on the IEC 62443 series of standards, focused on the European railway network to which [Directive 2016/797 - Interoperability of the rail system within the EU](#Directive-2016/797) applies.
+KeyPurposeIds added to the certificate's extended key usage extension as defined in {{RFC5280}} are meant to express intent as to the purpose of the named usage, for humans and for complying libraries.
+In addition, the IANA registry "SMI Security for PKIX Extended Key Purpose" {{RFC7299}} contains additional KeyPurposeIds.
+The use of the anyExtendedKeyUsage KeyPurposeId, as defined in {{Section 4.2.1.12 of RFC5280}}, is generally considered a poor practice.

-The ERJU System Pillar Cyber Security Working Group makes use of PKIs to generate X.509 PKI certificates.
-The certificates are used for the following purposes, among others:
+This document defines KeyPurposeIds for certificates that are used for the following purposes, among others:

 * Validating signatures of general-purpose software configuration files.